SilkyChickn/JokeApp/README.md

 #### Themes

 The app comes with two themes, a light and a dark one.
 At every page there is an Theme switch with the header *Darkmode*.
 Here you can switch between the two themes.

+#### Responsive Design

+The pages are responsive and automatically adjusting to your browser size.

 #### Loading/Error Container